Short reachability networks: Open problems

 \begin{problem} What is the minimum number of transpositions needed in a $t$-reachable network?
 What if all transpositions are of the form $(1,\cdot)$? \end{problem}

-We proved in Theorem \ref{thm:2unifstar} that there is a gap between 2-uniformity and 2-reachability when restricting to star transpositions.
-There are many 2-uniformity networks of length $2n-3$, e.g. consider the sequence of lazy transpositions
+We proved in Theorem \ref{thm:2unifstar} that there is a gap between 2-uniformity and 2-reachability when restricting to star transpositions, although even the correct asymptotics for $2$-uniformity are unknown.
+It is not hard to construct a 2-uniformity network of length $2n-3$, e.g.~consider the sequence of lazy transpositions

-and we conjecture that no smaller sequences exist, i.e. $U_2(n) = 2n -3$.
-We remark that, if this were true, it would match nicely with selection networks. \begin{conjecture} For $n \geq 2$, $U_2(n) = 2n -3$. \end{conjecture}
+and we conjecture that no smaller sequences exist.\footnote{After a preliminary version of this paper was put on arXiv, Conjecture \ref{cj9} was proven by \cite{janzer2022partial}.} \begin{conjecture} For $n \geq 2$, the minimum number of lazy transpositions in a 2-uniformity network is $2n -3$. \end{conjecture} We remark that, if this were to be true, it would match nicely with selection networks.

-As a first case, it would be interesting to close the gap when restricting to star transpositions and confirm the conjecture in this case.